pritamlamkhade/C67-Breast-Cancer-Detection/README.md

 Use this for prediction for model and to show the output

 ### 6. Adding form to flask app
+User requires to fill 10 input fields in the form.

 ### 7.Integrating web application with machine learning backend.